Cray-HPE/docs-csm/006-CSM-PLATFORM-INSTALL.md

 > ```

 > **`WARNING`** If for some reason the system customizations need to be
-> modified to complete product installtion, administrators must first update
+> modified to complete product installation, administrators must first update
 > `customizations.yaml` in the `site-init` Git repository, which may no longer
 > be mounted on any cluster node, and then delete and recreate the `site-init`
 > secret as shown below.